 Let’s think about that for a moment.
-The publisher is asking the author to go out and market the book before its published and before they have made a real investment.
+The publisher is asking the author to go out and market the book before it’s published and before they have made a real investment.
 You’re expected to sell at least 75 copies, for which you receive no royalties.
 This gives you the right to sell 30 more copies and pocket the cash.
 If you sell them at the list price, you might earn close to $600.
-That sounds better than royalties, but let’s not forget that most book contracts include at least 20 author copies plus royalties, and often there is a provision to buy more copies before publication for a deep discount (and no royalties on these sales) of to buy additional copies at an author discount.
-Review copies or other complimentary copies could eat into that total.
+That sounds better than royalties, but let’s not forget that most book contracts include at least 20 author copies plus royalties, and often there is a provision to buy more copies before publication for a deep discount (and no royalties on these sales) or to buy additional copies at an author discount.
+Review copies or other complimentary copies could eat into that total, and most publishers will send out review copies at their cost, not yours.

 I haven’t seen the actual contract, but the terms I was sent make no mention of an author discount.
 So the author has to hit up all of their friends and acquaintances to sell 105- 150 copies in order to guarantee a decent print run of 500 copies (this is poetry we’re talking about, so that amount is probably reasonable for a first run).
 By this point, the publisher has already gotten all the easy sales.
 At readings, if you work hard to line those up and pay your own transportation and lodging as needed, you might sell more copies, but you would only earn a profit if you sell the copies you were ‘paid.’
 Bookstore sales would go to the publisher, and you would earn nothing for your efforts, not to mention the work put into your writing.

 From what I’ve seen, it is unclear what, if any, discount the author receives when buying books after their initial ‘payment.’
 But if there is not a significant discount for authors, you would be paying the publisher for your book, and it would be hard to earn a profit without charging more than the list price.